 Alaska: Fishery Management Plan (FMP) for Salmon Fisheries in the EEZ off the Coast of Alaska

 All management of the salmon fisheries in federal waters is deferred to the State of Alaska , which is also responsible for managing the commercial, recreational, and subsistence fisheries for salmon in state waters.
 This allows management to remain consistent throughout salmon’s range.
 Managers regulate the fishery based on “escapement goals” to ensure harvests are sustainable – they want enough salmon to be able to escape the fishery and return to freshwater to spawn and replenish the population.

-In 2010, U.S. fishermen harvested 254 million pounds of sockeye salmon.
-Nearly 241.8 million pounds came from Alaska, over 11.2 million pounds came from Washington, and the remaining 1,000 pounds came from Oregon.
+In 2011, U.S. fishermen harvested more than 249.5 million pounds of sockeye salmon.
+Nearly 247.8 million pounds came from Alaska, more than 1.7 million pounds came from Washington, and the remaining 1,700 pounds came from Oregon.

 Sockeye salmon is the most valuable U.S. salmon species, both for its roe and its rich orange-red meat.
 The roe is processed while fresh and marketed primarily in Japan.
 Sockeye salmon remain the preferred species for canning due to the rich orange-red color of their flesh.
 Today, however, more than half of the sockeye salmon catch is sold fresh or frozen rather than canned.
 Canned sockeye salmon is marketed primarily in the United Kingdom and the United States, while most frozen sockeye salmon is purchased by Japan.
 The 2010 commercial harvest was worth $278.6 million.